 I love to explore merging with nature through dance movement meditation practices and became certified to teach the 5Rhythms® practice in 2011.
 Dancing with the transient phenomena of light, reflection and shadow is a catalyst for shifting perceptions and creative inspiration.
 Inner and outer carvings in my glass sculptures reflect and refract a dance of light.
 Dream work uncovers deeper layers of experience brought into my work through form or image.
 I’ve kept an active dream journal for decades, tracking my journey of inner growth and transformation.
 Different creative practices cross pollinate ideas much like nature evolving.

 I live and have my studio practice on Orcas island by the edge of the sea.
 Besides my art, my favorite pastime is to drift with the tide in small boats, hoping to be graced by visits from cetaceans and other wild creatures.
 It is in these moments that I most often feel the deepest connection and knowing that I am Nature.
-With journal in hand or small carving, my ideas often emerge while dwelling in these wild places.
+With journal in hand or small carving, my creative ideas most often emerge while dwelling in these wild places.
 This is the alchemy of my creativity.

 Selected Art Exhibitions

 2018 - Nature and Psyche, two person exhibition, Orcas Center, Eastsound, WA

 2018 - Essence, Allen Family Focus Gallery, Anacortes, WA, Juror: Michael Monroe

 2018 - Cracking The Surface, Annual Juried Exhibition, San Juan Islands Museum of Art, Friday Harbor, WA

 2017 - Millefiori: Creativity Coming Together, Pilchuck Glass School Annual Juried Auction, Seattle, WA

 2017 - Dream Art, IASD Annual International Conference Juried Exhibition, Anaheim, CA